GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/hub-connect-over-wifi.md

 ![](Screenshot 2024-07-25 at 10.20.21 PM.png)

 * Hit OK and move it to where you want it to be ordered in your toolbar
-* Simply connect to your robot's Wi-Fi and hit the button to connect to it wirelessly!
+* Simply connect to your robot's Wi-Fi and hit the button to connect to it wireless!